WHAT’S IN YOUR SOUL CONTRACT?

 Your gifts play a central role in your soul contract.

 Each of us has gifts that the world needs.
 Some gifts are obvious and visible, while others are quiet and easily overlooked.
-A person’s gift may be humor, tenderness, insight, leadership, design, teaching, listening, organizing, cooking, writing, problem-solving, caregiving, innovation, peacemaking, or the ability to bring steadiness to chaos.
+A person’s gift may be humor, tenderness, insight, leadership, design, teaching, listening, organizing, cooking, writing, problem-solving, caregiving, innovation, peacemaking, or the ability to bring calm to chaos.
 Some handle complex ideas; others make people feel safe.
 Some build structures; others open hearts or help others endure.

 None of these gifts is accidental.
 Your gifts aren’t just extras; your soul intends to use them.
 When you use your gifts in the service of meaning, you experience deeper satisfaction.
-Purpose feels different from performance—performance earns approval, but purpose creates inner harmony.
+Purpose feels different from performance; performance earns approval, but purpose creates inner harmony.
 Not everyone’s purpose is public or glamorous.
 What matters is being true to yourself, not the size of your purpose.

 What might your soul contract contain?